n0thhhing/ts-capstone/README.md

 const disassembler = new cs.Capstone(arch, mode);

-const instructions: Array<cs_insn> = disassembler.disasm(code, 0x1000, /* optional length */);
+const instructions: Array<cs_insn> = disassembler.disasm(
+  code,
+  0x1000 /* optional length */,
+);

 // An instruction can be found in this basic format const example_insn: cs_insn = {
   id: 664, // Instruction ID (a numeric ID for the instruction mnemonic)
   address: 4104, // Address (EIP) of this instruction
   size: 4, // Size of this instruction
   mnemonic: 'msr', // Ascii text of instruction mnemonic
   op_str: 'dbgdtrtx_el0, x12', // Ascii text of instruction operands
   bytes: [12, 5, 19, 213], // Machine bytes of this instruction, with number of bytes indicated by size above
   // If you have detail enabled you will have
   // a object called detail, most of it depends on
   // the chosen architecture or the instruction
   detail: {
     regs_write: [], // list of implicit registers modified by this insn
     groups: [6], // list of group this instruction belong to
     regs_read: [], // list of implicit registers read by this insn
     regs_read_count: 0, // number of implicit registers read by this insn
     regs_write_count: 0, // number of implicit registers modified by this insn
     groups_count: 1, // number of groups this insn belongs to
     writeback: false, // Instruction has writeback operands.
     // The detail object will have information
     // specific to your chosen architecture, this
     // contains things like operands, registers,
     // and other details involving the instruction.
     // So...
 Anything in the object is specific
     // to cs_arch and the instruction itself.
     arm64: {
       operands: [
         {
           vector_index: -1,
           vas: 0,
           shift: { type: 0, value: 0 },
           ext: 0,
           access: 2,
           type: 68, // ARM64.OP_SYS
           sys: 38952,
         },
         {
           vector_index: -1,
           vas: 0,
           shift: { type: 0, value: 0 },
           ext: 0,
           access: 1,
           type: 1, // ARM64.OP_REG
           reg: 230,
         },
       ],
       cc: 0,
       update_flags: false,
       writeback: false,
       post_index: false,
       op_count: 2,
     },
   },
 };

 for (const insn of instructions) console.log(